-In time, the houses fell victim to neglect and eventually the area was taken over by the city of Long Branch, which razed them all except one.
-The land lay idle for several years, as the city wrangled with Monmouth County over how it should be used.
+By the late 1960s the houses were becoming victim to neglect.
+The city of Long Branch acquired the property in 1974 for $3.6 million — wrecking all the houses except one.
+The land — and nearby White Sands Beach Club — sat idle for several years as the city wrangled with Monmouth County over how it should be used.

-Lacking funds to develop the property, in 1977 the city signed over the title to the county but then objected to county plans for a beachfront park that included acquiring an additional 22 acres of land across Ocean Avenue for parking and ancillary services.
+Lacking the funds to develop the property, the city signed over the title to the county in 1977 but then objected to county plans for a beachfront park that included acquiring an additional 22 acres of land across Ocean Avenue for parking and ancillary services.
 Eventually, differences were ironed out and the present day 38-acre beach park was formally dedicated in May 1984.
 A skateplex center was added in 2005.

-The county park is named for the seven American presidents who visited Long Branch — Ulysses S. Grant, Rutherford B. Hayes, James J. Garfield, Chester A. Arthur, Benjamin Harrison, William McKinley, and Woodrow Wilson.
+The county park is named for the seven American presidents who visited Long Branch — Grant, Hayes, Garfield, Arthur, Harrison, McKinley, and Wilson.

-Michael Sheehan, a longtime writer and marketing executive, and his wife Ellen have lived in Monmouth Beach for 50 years.
+Michael Sheehan, a longtime writer and marketing executive, has lived in Monmouth Beach for over 50 years.
 Six of the Sheehan children who lived at “The Reservation” later lived in Monmouth Beach.

 • LOC The Reservation Photos and Drawing — HERE